rtmtree/fantastic5-chain-cosmos-sdk/readme.md

   points: "-1"
   rank: "0"
 ```
+`mwId` represents the Matchweek that the team is participating in.
-`-1` Points and `0` Rank mean that the matchweek has not announced the performance of the players yet.
+`-1` Points and `0` Rank mean that the Matchweek has not announced the performance of the players yet.

 ps.
-For simplicity, we use the first player as the captain of the team.
+For simplicity, we determine the first player in the team as the captain.

 #### Announce Players Performance of the Matchweek